How does a health savings account affect my taxes?

 - Both FSAs and HSAs are different from an HRA.
 A Health Reimbursement Account (HRA) is a plan that reimburses employees for the out-of-pocket medical expenses (and sometimes their plan premiums) when they make qualified medical expenses.
 While you may be reimbursed for qualified expenses like an FSA or HSA, you are unable to manage those funds as you would with those accounts.

 Take advantage of tax savings with an HSA.

 If you choose to go with a high-deductible health plan, don't skip the opportunity to pair it with an HSA.
 Even if your company doesn't offer one, there are plenty of providers you can choose from.
 You can check major financial institutions or online options like Lively.
-Our plan stands out with no fees, competitive investment options, and a world-class user experience.
+Our plan stands out with no fees for indivudal account holders, competitive investment options, and world-class cusomter experience.

 Disclaimer: the content presented in this article are for informational purposes only, and is not, and must not be considered tax, investment, legal, accounting or financial planning advice, nor a recommendation as to a specific course of action.
 Investors should consult all available information, including fund prospectuses, and consult with appropriate tax, investment, accounting, legal, and accounting professionals, as appropriate, before making any investment or utilizing any financial planning strategy.